MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-countrows.md

 ## Recommendation

-When it's your intention to count table rows, we recommend that you always use the COUNTROWS function.
+When it's your intention to count table rows, it's recommended you always use the COUNTROWS function.

 ## See also